G1LRO HOMEPAGE

 SimpleUSB Settings

-To make the transmit and carrier sense work in the correct way, make the following changes in the AllStarLink tune menu as discussed in the HamVoip setup (or in the simpleusb.conf file if you are editing that directly):
+To make the transmit and carrier sense work in the correct way, make the following changes in the AllStarLink “simpleusb-tune menu” application in the ASL admin menu:

-• Set the PTT mode to 'active LOW' or invertptt=0
+• Set option I: PTT Mode to 'active LOW'

 5 Reverting the AIOC identity.